fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 Those items should have been removed when the last reference to them disappeared but a developer forgot to remove them.
-Those leftovers can be a non used image, a non used copy, a non used test in your test suite, etc. This bad pattern can take make shapes.
+Those leftovers can be a non used image, a non used copy, a non used test in your test suite, etc. This bad pattern can take many shapes.

 You can find many similarities and parallelisms with the responsibilities of a memory garbage collector.
 It keep tracks the dependencies between parts, with